bradwalbeck/atmosphere/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy to GitHub pages

+To deploy this Angular app is to use GitHub Pages.

+Build the project using Github project name, with the Angular CLI command ng build and the options shown here:

+`ng build --prod --output-path docs --base-href /<project_name>/`

+When the build is complete, make a copy of docs/index.html and name it docs/404.html.

+Commit your changes and push.

+On the GitHub project page, configure it to publish from the docs folder.

+You can see your deployed page at https://<user_name>.github.io/<project_name>/.